samueljeon/PCC_MATE_ROV_2025_HQ/Guiding Questions by category.md

 1. How long does international shipping (specifically China) usually take?
 2. Where is the fab-lab?
 3. Any tools that we are missing? (check inventory)
+4. Our team has overseas access to a HAAS Vf 2ss CNC machine.
+How significant of an advantage could this bring?

 ## 8. Budget-related
+1. How much finance do we have *exactly*?

 ## 9. Working on the ROV
 1. Do all the group members know how to use all the necessary software for developing, designing, troubleshooting and testing the robot?